itslu666/Pinboard/README.md

 For peak experience make a keyboard shortcut to execute `pinboard`

+Drag the image where you want.\
+Pan the image with mousewheel click.\
+Zoom the image with scroll.\
 Press `+` to add another image\
 Press `q` to close the selected image